Transferring a Commercial Driver's License

 The applicant can obtain a Connecticut CDL of equal class usually without testing.
 The School Bus Endorsement and Hazardous Material Endorsement (Hazmat) are the exceptions.
 Please see the applicable web page on these endorsements.

-You must present the following at a DMV Hub Office:
+You must present the following and make an appointment at a DMV Hub Office:

 1. Your current out-of-state CDL.
 A CDL will not be issued if the operator’s privileges are suspended in any state.
 An abstract of your current out-of-state CDL is not acceptable.
 You must surrender the out of state license.
 A "CDL" from Puerto Rico cannot be transferred to CT.
 They must downgrade to a Class D license and go through all the testing/permit requirements to obtain a CT CDL license.